scalablecory/aether/README.md

 ## Hardware Support (Planned)

-Initial support will use specific high-quality hardware.
+Initial support will use specific hardware to support [Build A](builds/a.md).
 In the future, lower cost options will be supported.

 - [Raspberry Pi](https://www.raspberrypi.org/)
 - [Waveshare 2.9" E-ink display](https://www.waveshare.com/product/displays/e-paper/epaper-2/2.9inch-e-paper-module.htm)